rad-hombre/dotfiles/README.md

 All my dotfiles.
 Boom.

 ##Setup
-After pulling down repository into your home directory ($HOME), run
+After pulling down repository into your home directory ($HOME), run the installation script from within the repo directory.
 ```
 sh makeSymLinks.sh
 ```
-from within dotfiles directory.
-This script automatically creates system links from the repository directory into $HOME, copying and preserving old dotfiles into $HOME/dotfiles_old
+This script automatically creates system links from the repo directory into $HOME, copying and preserving old dotfiles into $HOME/dotfiles_old

 ##Vim Setup
 My vim setup works with [vundle](https://github.com/gmarik/vundle) for plugin management.

 makeSymLinks.sh pulls down Vundle automatically.

-The first time you run vim enter
+The first time you run vim, you can tell it to automatically start pulling down relevant packages, indicated in the vimrc, with the following.

 ```
 :BundleInstall
 ```

-to tell Vundle to pull down the relevenat packages indicated in the vimrc file.
+And you're good!

 ##Zsh